regl-project/regl/RATIONALE.md

 # New abstractions for WebGL

-The high level goal of stack.gl is to deconstruct a 3D engine into reusable, interchangeable, composable modules.
-More precisely, we mean that a module is,
+The high level goal of stack.gl is to deconstruct a 3D engine into modules.
+Ideally these modules should be

-* *Reusable* if it can be extracted from its original environment and used again
+* *Reusable*: if it can be extracted from its original environment and used again
-* *Interchangeable* if it can be replaced with a module having an equivalent interface
+* *Interchangeable*: if it can be replaced with a module having an equivalent interface
-* *Composable* if it is composed itself of simpler, smaller modules
+* *Composable*: if it is composed itself of simpler, smaller modules

 stack.gl is a loosely coupled collection of modules that communicate using standard interfaces.
 At a high level, there are three basic parts of stack.gl,